 Register a private company in the ROI with a bank account: when you register a limited company in the Republic of Ireland to do business there, you are going to want to have a bank account in the country to handle your transactions.
-At Coddan Formations Agent, as part of our private company formation service in Republic of Ireland, we can help you to open a business account with one of the leading banks in the Republic of Ireland, such as Bank of Ireland.
+At Coddan Formations Agency, as part of our private company registration service in ROI, we can help you to open a business account with one of the leading banks in the Republic of Ireland, such as Bank of Ireland.
 This includes making an application directly to the relevant bank on behalf of your company.

 However, depending on what type of company you are registering, it may be necessary for one director to attend a branch of the bank for a meeting and to confirm their and the company's identity.
 We will set up a meeting with the bank for the relevant company personnel, at a conveniently located branch in Dublin.